clusterfk/chaos-proxy/README.md

 docker-compose up
 ```

-This will allow you to run multiple instances of **clusterfk.it** Chaos Proxy - e.g:
+This will allow you to run multiple instances of **ClusterFk** Chaos Proxy - e.g:
 ```yaml
 version: "3.7"
 services: